critesjosh/ethereum-address-generator-js/README.md

 Generating the private key and public key is the same for both Bitcoin and Ethereum, the both use [secp256k1 elliptic curve cryptography](https://en.bitcoin.it/wiki/Secp256k1).
 Deriving an account address from the public differs slightly.
 We will see how to generate an Ethereum address.

-## Generate Address
+## Derive the Address

-Generating an Ethereum address from a public key requires an additional hashing algorithm.
+Deriving an Ethereum address from a public key requires an additional hashing algorithm.
 Import it like so
 ```javascript
 const keccak256 = require('js-sha3').keccak256;
 ```